Skip to Main Content

 Credible takeaways

-• Student loans are not taxable income, but forgiven loans may be taxed by some states.
+• Student loans are not considered taxable income, but borrowers may owe federal taxes on some forgiven loans.

 • Student loans don't count as income for federal student aid eligibility.

-• Up to $2,500 of student loan interest is tax deductible if income limits are met.
+• As much as $2,500 of student loan interest is tax deductible if income limits are met.

 Do student loans count as income for taxes?